barbenhamou/NetflixProject/README.md

 and then you will be able to enter your input.
 `app` is the name of the Docker container, and `img` is the name of the image.

-If you want to stop the program, run this:
+If you want to stop the program, run this (from a different terminal):
 ```bash
 docker stop app
 ```